cj-zeiger/eConnect-backend/README.md

 ```
 sudo easy_install virtualenv
 ```
-Then init a virtual enviroment
+Then init a virtual environment
 ```
 $ mkdir myproject
 $ cd myproject
 $ virtualenv venv
 New python executable in venv/bin/python
 Installing distribute............done.
 ```
 And activate it